johnny-la/pacing-fighter/README.md

 ### Steering Behaviours

 The enemy AI is controlled through steering behaviours (Craig Reynolds, 1999).
-These algorithms allow NPCs to adequately react to their surroundings and their neighbouring enemies, cooperating with allies and avoiding obstacles accordingly.
+These algorithms allow NPCs to adequately react to their surroundings and their neighbouring enemies, cooperating with allies and avoiding obstacles intelligently.

 ![pc_gameplay_03](https://cloud.githubusercontent.com/assets/10332234/12351650/296035c4-bb4d-11e5-81a4-fc88d110aecf.png)